csira/ponty/docs/source/index.rst

 Asynchronous HTTP server & related utils for Python.

-Ponty is an opinionated wrapper on `aiohttp <https://github.com/aio-libs/aiohttp>`_.
+Ponty is an opinionated wrapper on `aiohttp <https://github.com/aio-libs/aiohttp>`__.
-It is primarily oriented around building JSON APIs, but does not interfere with using advanced aiohttp features directly.
+It is primarily oriented around building JSON APIs.

+We like static analysis, early validation, and minimal sorcery, so the design of the package is built with those things in mind.

+* early validation.
+  With inputs validated as early as possible, the surface area for security issues can be reduced and the odds of a partial transaction rollback can be minimized.
+  Additionally, by completing validation in a consolidated pass before reaching the request handler, parameter annotations can be accurate and boilerplate all but disappears.

+* static analysis.
+  Ponty avoids runtime inspection of type annotations. [#anno]_ [#anno2]_

+* explicit over implicit.
+  Enumerating request-processing rules means you get what you want - no more no less.

+Here we go.

 Current version is |release|.

-*Doc improvements ongoing.*
+*Doc improvements ongoing.
+Contributions are welcome!*

 .. _GitHub: https://github.com/csira/ponty